Materials chemistry

 Program

-Internships and tutored projects
+Internships and supervised projects

-• M1 - Semester 2: Communication and professional integration (2 ECTS)
+• M1 – Semester 2: Communication and Professional Integration (2 ECTS)

-• M2 - Semester 4: Bibliographic project / Scientific information (3 ECTS)
+• M2 – Semester 4: Bibliographic Project / Scientific Information (3 ECTS)

-• M2 - Semester 4: 4-6 month internship in a laboratory or company (25 ECTS)
+• M2 – Semester 4: 4- to 6-month internship in a laboratory or company (25 ECTS)

-• Prerequisites: Chemistry or physical chemistry skills
+• Required prerequisites: Skills in chemistry or physical chemistry

 • Reorientation: reorientation possible at the end of the Master 1 year